How I became a traveler

 It has now become clear to me who this mysterious AOL Travel web property is, so they say, it will be published someday in a much stunted form.
 So, not wanting to let a day of writing and this information go to waste, I present the anecdotes that I submitted for the “interview” below.

 How to Make Money

 After a childhood of staring out at corn fields and apple orchards and riding my bicycle to the farthest horizon each day just to see how far I could go, I began traveling as soon as I finished up high school in 1999.
 I did not really know what to expect when I first set foot off the farm, but I knew that it would be something drastically different than the life I had previously known.
-Before leaving my grandfather took me aside and gave me my first lesson in:
+Before leaving my grandfather took me aside and gave me my first lesson in budget travel:

 “If you ever get hungry,” he said, “just go behind a donut shop.”

 It was there that I found all the food I could eat in the dumpsters for free.

 Many more lessons on how to live simply and cheaply would follow in the intervening ten years.
 In 2000, I traveled abroad for the first time and went to Ecuador.
 It was here that I learned how to do archaeology fieldwork at a Florida Atlantic University field school, and this soon became the trade that really gave me my wings.
 I could now travel AND work concurrently, and the money that I could make from working as a field archaeologist for three months a year was usually enough to keep me traveling for the remaining nine.